Got comments or ideas?

 Furnished letting means staying compliant in several places at once.
 These five topics decide whether the extra revenue holds up or has to be paid back.

 Long‑term residential letting beyond six months is VAT exempt (§ 4 No. 12 UStG) – furniture counts as a non‑independent ancillary service.
 Short‑term lets up to six months are subject to the reduced 7% rate on accommodation and furniture (§ 12 Para.
 2 No. 11 UStG).
-The small‑business rule may apply under the thresholds in force since 2025 – have it confirmed individually Bundestag research service WD 4 - 093/24: VAT on short‑term letting (2024).
+The small‑business rule can spare you the VAT charge: since 2025 you stay a small business if your prior‑year turnover did not exceed €25,000 and your current‑year turnover stays below €100,000.
+Have it confirmed individually Quelle.

 Anyone offering "furnished with frequent turnover" steps beyond tenancy and tax law into change‑of‑use law.
 More than 60 German municipalities now have local ordinances – including Berlin, Hamburg, Munich, Cologne, Frankfurt, Düsseldorf and, since 2019, Aachen under North Rhine‑Westphalia's Housing Strengthening Act.
 Anyone permanently using residential space for purposes other than long‑term living – holiday lets or daily tenant changes – needs a permit.
 Thresholds vary widely: